geerc/www/gkapfham/_posts/2014-10-25-Major-Mutation.md

 While mutation analysis is simple and useful, historically, it has been difficult to apply to large-scale programs because it was computationally expensive.
 This all changed with the design, implementation, and release of [Major](http://www.mutation-testing.org), a compiler-integrated mutation testing tool for the Java programming language.
+You can learn more about Major by reading {% cite Just2011a %} and {% cite Just2011b %}; more details about how Major makes mutation testing scalable through use of non-redundant mutation operators and test suite prioritization is available in
+{% cite Just2012b %}.

-Starting to use Major is as easy as changing the Java compiler that you use at build time, as demonstrated by the following line from Major's online documentation.
+Starting to use the tool is as easy as changing the Java compiler that you use at build time, as demonstrated by the following line from Major's online documentation.

 {% highlight shell %}
 $ javac -XMutator:ALL MyFile.java
 # Generated Mutants: 190 (96 ms)
 {% endhighlight %}

-The creators of Major have taken great pains to ensuring that it is fast, allowing mutation testing to be applied to large real-world programs.
-Major v1.1.2, for the Java 7 programming language, is now available for download&mdash;check Major's site so that you can download the tool and get started with mutation analysis for your JUnit test suites!
+[Rene Just](https://people.cs.umass.edu/~rjust/), the creator of Major, has taken great care to ensure that it is fast, allowing mutation testing to be applied to large real-world programs.
+Major v1.1.8, for the Java 7 programming language, is now available for download&mdash;check Major's site so that you can download the tool and get started with mutation analysis for your JUnit test suites!

+### References

+{% bibliography --template bibliography_entry_reference --group_by none --cited %}